-Join Steve Grisetti for an in-depth discussion in this video Stabilizing a shaky video, part of Up and Running with Premiere Elements 14.
+Join Steve Grisetti for an in-depth discussion in this video Stabilizing a shaky video, part of Learning Premiere Elements 14.

 - Often when you've shot a scene, particularly with a handheld camera, it's got a bit more shake and wiggle in it than you'd prefer.
 Shaky camera work draws attention to the camera.
 We don't want that.
 We want to draw attention to the content of the video not to the cameraman himself or herself.
 Fortunately Premiere Elements includes an excellent tool for taking some of the shake out of these handheld shots.
 We've got a pretty shaky shot here.
 This is video shot from the passenger seat of a car driving down a highway.
 We're just going to press the spacebar to play it.

 And as you can see wiggle and shake and tip.
 Let's select that clip on our timeline.
 We're going to go to the Adjustment panel, click on Adjust over here on the right side of the interface.
 And the second item down is Shake Reduction.
 Now this Quick and Detailed, 90% of the time Quick is going to work just fine for you.
 Detailed goes into a little more detail.
 It'll go frame by frame to take the shake out of the video.
 But Quick does a really good job.
 So I'm just going to select Quick.
 You can see shake reduction in progress.